Updated August 19, 2023

 What is Kubernetes?

 Kubernetes is considered to have a very fast adoption rate.
 It is called the Linux of the cloud.
 Even though Kubernetes is a very useful tool, it’s not the only tool used for orchestration.
 There are some alternatives to Kubernetes that help to carry out the function and sometimes more efficiently.
 Some tools like Docker, Mesos, and Nomad are included in a class of DevOps infrastructure management.
 This software is called Container Orchestration Engines.
 These tools develop an abstraction layer between the containers that run on the developer’s resources.
-The whole point of working on containers and cloud is the effective allocation of the resources available.
+The whole point of working on containers and the cloud is the effective allocation of the resources available.
 When multiple clouds and the company’s datacentre are used together to deploy various applications on the Orchestration Engines, the function gets complicated.

 Basics of orchestration

-While all the tools for Orchestration are classified in the terms of the ease of use, the features offered and supported.
+While all the tools for Orchestration are classified in the terms of ease of use, the features offered and supported.
 If we look at certain basics, it will be easy to understand.
 A simple e.g. would be a tool that multiple services are connected in a distributed computing network and contains a simple architecture.
 A good tool contains flexible load balancing features if not internally, it must support external clients.

 - Container scheduling